ReinaldoAssis/mips-sim/README.md

 # MIPS SIM

-A simulator based on the MIPS 32 architecture enviosioned to help students learn and explore the foundations of assembly language and circuit schematics.
+A simulator based on the MIPS 32 architecture envisioned to help students learn and explore the foundations of assembly language and circuit schematics.

 ## Features